temporalio/rules/rules/TMPRL1102.md

 ## Description

 An executing workflow comprises one or more concurrent tasks executing in a cooperative and logically single-threaded fashion.
-The precise nature of these tasks depends on the language: e.g. in Python they are asyncio coroutines, in Typescript they are the standard event loop tasks/microtasks, in Go they are goroutines under the control of a custom cooperative multitasking framework, in Java they are threads under the control of a custom cooperative multitasking framework, etc. One of these concurrent tasks corresponds to the workflow main function/method, and there may be others corresponding to spawned child tasks and handler executions.
-"Cooperative" means that switching between tasks only occurs at certain points: in Python, Typescript, and .NET these points are syntactically obvious (they have an `await`);
-in Java and Go they occur wherever you call an SDK API to perform an async operation.
+The precise nature of these tasks depends on the language: in Python they are asyncio coroutines, in Typescript they are the standard event loop microtasks, in Go they are goroutines under the control of a custom cooperative multitasking framework, in Java they are threads under the control of a custom cooperative multitasking framework, in .NET they are asynchronous tasks.
+One of these concurrent tasks corresponds to the workflow main function/method, and there may be others corresponding to spawned child tasks and handler executions.
+"Cooperative" means that switching between tasks only occurs at certain points: in Python, Typescript, and .NET these points are syntactically obvious (they have an `await`); in Java and Go they occur wherever you call an SDK API to perform an async operation.

 **Note: this warning, and the following discussion, do not apply to signals in Go.**